timmybird/fogis-reporter/docs/ci_cd_pipeline.md

 3. Valid YAML and JSON files
 4. No debug statements in code
 5. No large files added to the repository

-### Style Check Job

-This job performs a full style check with Flake8 but is configured as informational only and won't fail the build.
-This allows us to:

-1. See all style issues in the codebase
-2. Track progress as style issues are fixed over time
-3. Maintain a passing CI pipeline while gradually improving code quality

 ## When the Pipeline Runs